 · Lead, mercury, nickel, tin

-3. Latest Data Points to Additional Health Risks.
-Yes, there were “fake texts” circulating that claimed that some young college students had developed lung cancer due to e-cigarettes.
-Cancer typically takes years to develop, and e-cigarette use is just too new for such occurrences.
-HOWEVER, data is starting to trickle out that confirms that e-cigarettes are simply bad for your health!
-Somerfield et. al recently detailed a case report of a young adult who developed respiratory failure due to hypersensitivity in the lungs caused by e-cigarette use (Pediatrics, June, 2018).
+4. Latest Data Points to Additional Health Risks.
+Vaping is simply NOT safe for children!
+Lungs are for gas exchange, not particulate matter!
+The 2019 Vaping Illness most certainly confirms that "vaping" is not safe.
+But prior to this outbreak, Somerfield et. al rdetailed a case report of a young adult who developed respiratory failure due to hypersensitivity in the lungs caused by e-cigarette use (Pediatrics, June, 2018).
 And, as mentioned previously, e-cigarette use has been shown to increase risk for heart attack.

 If you or someone you know has developed an addiction to nicotine, call 1-800-QUIT-NOW.
 For parents who wish to know how to talk with their children, please visit The Partnership for Drug Free Kids at drug free.org